 Your child wants a cell phone.
 Should you buy one for him or her?
 Knowing how much to buy for your children is not always easy.
 It's especially hard when the advertising industry spends billions of dollars telling everyone that they can't live without a particular product.
 And some ads specifically target children.

 Watch one example: Walking through the test of four

 The Test of Four tool helps parents and children learn about what is enough.
-It guides adults and children towards personal responsibility and self-control.
-It also encourages clear thinking and good decision making.
+It guides adults and children toward personal responsibility and self-control.
+It also encourages clear thinking and good decision-making.